RaphaelBts/MovieSearch/README.md

 If the user is looking for all the screening available near him, he will probably be in the use case 5
 >   5) All screenings (today // tomorrow // in x days) in (city // movie theater)

-If the user is looking for trendings movies, he will probably be in the use case 6.
+If the user is looking for trending movies, he will probably be in the use case 6.
 >   6) Trends movies &rarr; Use case 1